-Loch Lomond coyote thistle (Eryngium constancei) is a California endangered plant species, which means that killing or possessing the plant is prohibited by the California Endangered Species Act (CESA).
+Loch Lomond button-celery (Eryngium constancei) is a California endangered plant species, which means that killing or possessing the plant is prohibited by the California Endangered Species Act (CESA).
 The species is also listed as endangered under the federal Endangered Species Act.
-Loch Lomond coyote thistle is a spiny vernal pool plant with inconspicuous flowers that typically appear between April and June.
-There are three occurrences of the species listed in CDFW’s California Natural Diversity Database (CNDDB) and one additional population has been reported in the 2009 U.S. Fish and Wildlife Service 5-year Review for Loch Lomond coyote thistle.
+Loch Lomond button-celery is a spiny perennial vernal pool plant with inconspicuous flowers that typically appear between April and June.
+There are four occurrences of the species listed in CDFW’s California Natural Diversity Database (CNDDB) and one additional population has been reported in the Eryngium constancei (PDF)(Loch Lomond Coyote-Thistle) 5-Year Review, published by the U.S. Fish and Wildlife Service (USFWS) in 2009.
 One of the populations listed in the CNDDB occurs on CDFW’s Loch Lomond Vernal Pool Ecological Reserve in Lake County.
-The other two populations recorded in the CNDDB are on private property in Lake and Sonoma Counties, and the fourth population, which is not recorded in the CNDDB, is in an unnamed pool near Cobb in Lake County.
+Two of the other three populations recorded in the CNDDB are on private property in Lake and Sonoma Counties, and the third population's exact location is unknown, but it is mapped along Loch Lomond Road in Lake County.
+The fifth population, which is not recorded in the CNDDB, is in an unnamed pool near Cobb in Lake County.

-CDFW may issue permits for Loch Lomond coyote thistle pursuant to CESA, and you can learn more about the California laws protecting Loch Lomond coyote thistle and other California native plants.
-Populations of Loch Lomond coyote thistle occur in CDFW’s North Central Region and Bay Delta Region.
+CDFW may issue permits for Loch Lomond button-celery pursuant to CESA, and you can learn more about the California laws protecting Loch Lomond button-celery and other California native plants.
+Populations of Loch Lomond button-celery occur in CDFW’s North Central Region and Bay Delta Region.
 More information is also available from the U.S. Fish and Wildlife Service’s Species Profile for Loch Lomond Coyote Thistle.